 Apply evenly to affected nail plate, proximal and lateral folds, and distal tip; allow to dry completely.
 Clean affected nails with nail polish remover once weekly.
 Use of other topical products before application of poly-ureaurethane may prevent film formation and reduce effectiveness.
 To avoid staining, avoid contact with finished surfaces (eg, furniture, counter tops).

 Store at 15°C to 30°C (59°F to 86°F); avoid excessive heat and humidity.
 Flammable liquid; keep away from heat and flame; use in well-ventilated area.

 There are no known significant interactions.

-Frequency not defined: Dermatologic: Dermal irritation/stinging
+Frequency not defined: Dermatologic: Skin irritation, stinging of the skin

 Concerns related to adverse effects:

 • Skin irritation: May sting upon application; discontinue use if redness or other signs of irritation occur.